eccentricdevotion/TARDIS/invisibility.md

 ---
 layout: default
-title: invisibilty
+title: invisibility
 ---

-# TARDIS invisibilty
+# TARDIS invisibility

 When inserted in the Advanced Console, and the INVISIBLE Chameleon preset is chosen, then the TARDIS will land invisibly.